johnmholmes/CANmINnOUT/README.md

  2 | Off only push button
  3 | On/Off toggle push button

+### Start Of Day

+The module will respond to a Start Of Day event if that event has been taught and EV1 is set to 1.
+Upon receipt of this SoD message, the unit will report the status of each switch that has an NV value of 0 or 3.
+Clearly, "on" only and "off" only switch NV values are of no relevance to SoD.

+There is no restriction on setting other EVs to cause LEDs to indicate receipt of an SoD event in addition to setting EV1.

 ## Set Up and the Serial Monitor

 Without a CBUS switch, it is necessary to have another means of registering the module on